IT21298912/FitMe-Admin/README.md

 ---

-# FitMe Fitness App
+# FitMe-Admin App

-FitMe-Adnin is a comprehensive fitness application developed to streamline gym administration tasks.
+FitMe-Admin is a comprehensive fitness application developed to streamline gym administration tasks.
 The application features a Kotlin-based front end with a Pocketbase back end as a service technology, ensuring efficient management of user, payment, trainer, meal, and workout data.
 With graphical data visualization, animations, and user-friendly interfaces, FitMe is designed to simplify the work of gym administrators.

 ## Technology
 🏋️‍♂️ Kotlin for app development 📱